Data

 optDataset

-is PyTorch Dataset, which stores the features and their corresponding costs of the objective function, and solves optimization problems to get optimal solutions and optimal objective values.
+pyepo.data.optDataset is a PyTorch Dataset that stores features and cost coefficients, and solves the optimization problem to obtain optimal solutions and objective values.

-is not necessary for training with PyEPO, but it can be easier to obtain optimal solutions and objective values when they are not available in the original data.
+optDataset is not required for training with PyEPO, but it provides a convenient way to precompute optimal solutions and objective values when they are not available in the original data.

 - class pyepo.data.dataset.optDataset(model, feats, costs)

-This class is Torch Dataset for optimization problems.
+This class is a Torch Dataset for optimization problems.

 - model